Course Descriptions

 Courses

-Spanish 1B is an immersion course is designed with acquisition-driven instruction principles and a proficiency-oriented approach.
+French Novice is an immersion course designed with acquisition-driven instruction principles and a proficiency-oriented approach.
 Students will develop communicative competence through interactive lessons, leveled readings, class discussions, and daily shared writing.
 Through a series of genre-based units, students will develop their ability to interpret and express meaning in the language, in various language functions: describing, narrating, narrating for significance, informing, stating opinions, and constructing text-based arguments.
-These functions will be incorporated in a variety of communicative contexts, for example, at home, in school, at work, when traveling, while shopping, and playing.
-Students will perform these tasks with an appropriate level of accuracy in interpersonal, interpretive, and presentational communication, and maintain a portfolio of work samples demonstrating their growth.
-Through contextualized, daily work with language features that apply to the various functions and topics, students will improve their accuracy in writing and speaking.
+These functions will be incorporated into a variety of communicative contexts, focusing on daily life and real-world applications.
+Students will perform these tasks with an appropriate level of accuracy and proficiency in interpersonal, interpretive, and presentational communication.
+Students will maintain a portfolio of work samples demonstrating their growth.

-French 1B is an immersion course is designed with acquisition-driven instruction principles and a proficiency-oriented approach.
+Spanish Novice is an immersion course designed with acquisition-driven instruction principles and a proficiency-oriented approach.
 Students will develop communicative competence through interactive lessons, leveled readings, class discussions, and daily shared writing.
 Through a series of genre-based units, students will develop their ability to interpret and express meaning in the language, in various language functions: describing, narrating, narrating for significance, informing, stating opinions, and constructing text-based arguments.
-These functions will be incorporated in a variety of communicative contexts, for example, at home, in school, at work, when traveling, while shopping, and playing.
-Students will perform these tasks with an appropriate level of accuracy in interpersonal, interpretive, and presentational communication, and maintain a portfolio of work samples demonstrating their growth.
-Through contextualized, daily work with language features that apply to the various functions and topics, students will improve their accuracy in writing and speaking.
+These functions will be incorporated into a variety of communicative contexts, focusing on daily life and real-world applications.
+Students will perform these tasks with an appropriate level of accuracy and proficiency in interpersonal, interpretive, and presentational communication.
+Students will maintain a portfolio of work samples demonstrating their growth.

 Visual Arts